flashbots/builder/README.md

     --miner.algotype value         (default: "mev-geth")
           Block building algorithm to use [=mev-geth] (mev-geth, greedy)

+    --miner.only_bundle_blocks     (default: false)
+          Build only blocks with bundles

     --miner.blocklist value
           flashbots - Path to JSON file with list of blocked addresses.
 Miner will ignore